PATIENT SAFETY AUTHORITY

 17. The site mark should be referenced in the prepped and draped field during the time-out.9, 10, 21

-18. Members of the surgical team should actively and verbally verify agreement with the surgical site, side and relevant documents.
+18. The members of the surgical team should actively and verbally verify agreement with the surgical site, side and relevant documents.
 Active participation should be used at all times.
 For example, ''Which side is the surgery on?'' instead of ''The surgery is on the left side.
 Do you agree?''9, 10, 14, 17, 19, 20—22

 19. Staff should be engaged in the process and the operating provider should specifically encourage team members to speak up with any concerns during the time-out.
 The operating provider is responsible for resolving any questions or concerns based on primary sources of information and to the satisfaction of all members of the team before proceeding.9—11, 14, 19—22